akeneo/pim-api-docs/content/filter.md

 ## Filter locales

-When requesting locales, you can filter to get the enabled ones.
+When requesting locales, you can use a filter to get the enabled ones.

 #### Example
 ```